bluestatedigital/bsd-developer-docs/bsd-donate-api/README.md

 * Tokenize: N/A
 * Quick_donate_enroll: N/A

-Full gift is used if the contribution page has option for the donor to absorb the donation fees.
+Full gift Boolean param ,
-Only avaliable for Stripe Gateway.
+its avaliable for clients enrolled Full Gift.
+The donation fees amount is added to ``amount`` param.

 **employer**